Judas Iscariot the Traitor

 He was the band’s treasurer and one of its most outspoken leaders.

-No one can deny that Judas was a greedy man who took advantage of his position as band treasurer to steal from the common purse.
+No one can deny that Judas was greedy and took advantage of his position as band treasurer to steal from the common purse.

 There is no clear reason why Judas betrayed his master; however, it was not his betrayal that led to Jesus’ death on the cross; it was our sins.

-His apostolic symbol is a noose or a money purse with silver coins falling from it.
+His apostolic symbol is a noose or a money purse with coins falling from it.

 Judas Birth/Early Life

 He was born in Kerioth, a small town in Judea’s south.
 His parents moved to Jericho when he was a child, and he worked in his father’s various business ventures until he became interested in John the Baptist’s preaching and work.
-Judas’s parents were Sadducees, and they disowned him when he joined John’s disciples.
+Having a Sadducee’s background meant that his parents disowned him when he joined John’s disciples.

 Judas With Jesus

 There was nothing about Jesus that Judas admired more than his overall attractive and exquisitely charming personality.
-Judas was never able to overcome his Judean prejudices against his Galilean associates, and he would even criticize Jesus in his mind.
+The traitor was never able to overcome his Judean prejudices against his Galilean associates, and he would even criticize Jesus in his mind.

 This self-satisfied Judean dared to criticize in his own heart the man whom eleven of the apostles regarded as the perfect man, as the “one altogether lovely and the chiefest among ten thousand.”